Iambian/CEVidium/DOCS/file_formats.md

 *   The `PALETTE_BITMAP` is expected even after duplicate frames.
 This would theoretically allow animations to be carried solely in palette updates, as old palettized animations from ancient GIFs and games sometimes did, but none of our encoders are smart enough to actually detect this sort of thing.
 I think.
 *   From reading the decoder, the only frame type that doesn't expect a `PALETTE_BITMAP` would be the `End of Video` frame type.
 The code involved in handling EoV/EoF involves a stack unwinding that bypasses palette placement and skips straight to cleanup code.
 *   `ACTIVE_BITFIELD` May not be larger than 256 bits (32 bytes).
 This can't be done with a M1X3-ZX7 decodeable stream (since you'd run into height problems first), but can be accomplished with a stream decodeable by M1X2-ZX7.
 In fact, M1X2-ZX7 had to be kludged to accept a bitfield equal to the stated maximum size.
 Anything larger, however, and the stream will be treated as though its size had its uppermost bits chopped off. (size % 32 bytes)
+*   **`PALETTE_BITMAP` Mapping:** While the hardware palette is 16 entries wide, entry 0 is reserved for the color black.
+There are 15 changeable entries, such that bit 0 of the bitmap corresponds to entry 1, and bit 14 corresponds to entry 15.
+The 15th bit of the bitmap is unused.